LAX18/Unichat-Chrome-Extension/README.md

-# Unichat-Chrome-Extension
-This is the OFFICIAL CHROME EXTENSION OF UNICHAT
+This is the repository for the planned future Unichat Chrome Extension